neobundy/cwkRaisingAIProtocol/README.md

 ---

-### C.W.K.
+## C.W.K.
 Online Resources

-🔗 Deep Dive into Deep Learning and AI Math: https://github.com/neobundy/Deep-Dive-Into-AI-With-MLX-PyTorch/
+🔗 Deep Dive into Deep Learning and AI Math → https://github.com/neobundy/Deep-Dive-Into-AI-With-MLX-PyTorch/

 - A comprehensive guide to AI using MLX and PyTorch
 - In-depth exploration of MLX